wernerglinka/metalsmith-bare-bones-starter/README.md

   Metalsmith bare-bones starter
 </h1>

 Start off your Metalsmith journey with this bare-bones boilerplate.
 This starter includes Markdown content and Nunjucks templating.
+Check out a [demo of this starter](https://metalsmith-bare-bones-starter.netlify.app/).

 ## Quick start